Contents

 2. Your intentions don’t really matter

-Whether or not you were actively trying to mislead your consumers is irrelevant under the ACL, and you may be liable for misleading or deceptive conduct even if you honestly believed that you were being truthful.
+Whether or not you were actively trying to mislead isn’t the key point under the ACL.
+Even if you honestly believed you were being truthful, you could still be liable if a consumer is misled.

-3. Just because you are ‘literally’ telling the truth, doesn’t mean you’re not being deceptive
+3. Just because you’re literally telling the truth doesn’t mean you aren’t being deceptive

 4. Context is important